 New Zealand courts have held that what is in effect a simultaneous transaction, is not a reservation.
 In Finch, as discussed above, a father transferred an undivided half share in land.
 The Court of Appeal did not explicitly conclude that the transfers were simultaneous.
 However, the facts do not disclose any action on the part of the father to grant his half to himself before transferring the other half to his sons.
 He did not retain something he always had.
 He had owned the fee simple in the land, and after the transfer, he owned a different estate in the land which was a half share as a tenant in common.
 The father's moiety appears to have been created at the same time as the other moiety was transferred to the sons.
-Therefore, the transfers can be viewed as simultaneous transfers.
+Therefore, the transfers can be viewed as simultaneous transfers case, the transferor created a life interest and transferred the reversionary interest in the property by documents executed on the same day.
+The Court held that there was a reservation of a benefit to the transferor.